zpaolo11x/mangabox/README.md

 Just chmod +x the script and run it with the .app file path as argument.

-Mobile versions are not signed, you can sideload the Android apk on your device, and you can sideload the iOS/ipadOS version using a developer tool like AltStore which will self sign and renew the signature every 7 days.
+- Mobile versions are not signed, you can sideload the Android apk on your device, and you can sideload the iOS/ipadOS version using a developer tool like AltStore which will self sign and renew the signature every 7 days.

-## Features
+## Features gallery

 <img alt="Dashboard view" src="docs/pics/dashboard.png" width=450px>
 Clean design, tailored for few libraries.
 MangaBox is a reader first, and doesn't feature library management.